Types of Sources

 Webhooks and REST API

-You can fetch data from SaaS Sources that allow webhook-based ingestion via their webhooks or by connecting to the application.
-For example, you can ingest data from a Shopify Source either using the Shopify app or directly via the Shopify webhook.
-The steps to configure the webhook variant are listed alongside the respective SaaS document on this documentation site.
+Webhooks trigger the movement of data from the Source to Hevo for loading as soon as it is generated.
+Hevo supports ingesting data using webhooks from any application that offers webhook connectivity.
+For example, you can ingest data from Shopify either using the Shopify app or directly via the Shopify webhook.
+The steps to configure the webhook are listed alongside the respective SaaS document on this documentation site.

 Revision History